nxenon/c2x-http-client-py/README.md

 Run
 ----
+    You have to have requests python library installed on target: pip3 install -r requirements.txt
     First you should put server IP and server remote port and protocol on source code: in lines 151 & 152 & 153 then run the code: